Boating Safety Classes and Courses

 Once completed, the answer sheet can be forwarded to the division for grading.
 Those who successfully complete the course are awarded certificates of completion.
 (Please allow four to six weeks for delivery.)

 This course is accepted for court-ordered requirements.
 Click here to view other approved court-required boating courses.

 How to take the course

 Order a copy or download a PDF version.
-To complete the test using the .pdf file, contact the department to obtain a scantron form that must be completed and mailed to the department for processing.
-The Boating Safety Course and scantron may be obtained by e-mailing a request or by calling Suzi Betzler at (916) 263-8183.
+To complete the test using the .pdf file, contact the division to obtain a scantron form that must be completed and mailed to the division for processing.
+The Boating Safety Course and scantron may be obtained by e-mailing a request or by calling Suzi Betzler at (916) 327-1833.
 Scantrons are not available via fax or e-mail.

 Aquatic centers are operated by universities, colleges, local public agencies, and non-profit organizations, provide classroom and on-the-water boating safety education in kayaking, canoeing, water skiing, powerboating, sailing, personal watercraft operation and other aquatic activities.
 Some centers specialize in programs for the disabled.

 Minimal cost.
 Please contact individual aquatic centers for details.